niles87/space_invaders/README.md

 ## How to Play

 To play and view the game ensure that `python 3` is installed and install `pygame` with pip or pip3.
+Game speed may need to be adjusted based on the local machine its running on to speed up or slow down locate the game loop and adjust `enemyX_Change` accordingly, currently its set for __2.5__.
+For example on my windows machine the movement needs to be between __1-2__ on my mac it needs to be __3-4__.

 Game controls are simple the left and right arrow buttons for left and right movement space is to fire the weapon.